Image

 DeHavilland Canada DHC-7 Dash 7

-The four engines are placed in large nacelles under the wings.
+The four engines of the DHC-7 are placed in large nacelles under the wings.
 Each engine has two exhaust on top of the nacelle.

 The large vertical stabiliser with a big dorsal fin provide the directional stability during low speeds.
 It is essentially the same as on the Dash 8.